Lorenz map, inequality ordering and curves based on multidimensional rearrangements: Multi-attribute inequality comparisons

-We can also define an increasing inequality order based on the Inverse Lorenz Functions.
-Consider two allocations~$X$ and~$\widetilde X$, with respective Inverse Lorenz Functions~$l_X$ and~$l_{\widetilde X}$.
-If~$l_X(z)\leq l_{\widetilde X}(z)$ for some vector of shares~$z$, a larger proportion of the population commands the same share of resources in allocation~$\widetilde X$ than in allocation~$X$.
-If this is true for any vector~$z$ of resource shares in~$[0,1]^2$, then, we say that allocation~$\widetilde X$ is more unequal than allocation~$X$.
+Failures of Lorenz dominance can be visualized with the Inverse Lorenz Function.
+Consider two allocations~$X$ and~$X^\prime$, with respective Inverse Lorenz Functions~$l_X$ and~$l_{X^\prime}$.
+If~$l_X(z)\leq l_{X^\prime}(z)$ for some vector of shares~$z$, a larger proportion of the population commands the same share of resources in allocation~$X^\prime$ than in allocation~$X$.
+Lorenz dominance of allocation~$X$ over allocation~$X^\prime$ (in the sense of definition~\ref{def:s-order}) implies that the relation ~$l_X(z)\leq l_{X^\prime}(z)$ holds for each resource share vector~$z$ (see proposition~\ref{prop:order} in the appendix).